mtellal/cloud-1/doc.md

 To see the differents options possible in the configuration file you can see the `/etc/ansiblbe/ansible.cfg` file or generate a default config file with the command: `ansible-config init --disabled > ansible.cfg`

+- `-m raw` - doesn't use the python interpreter

 ### Environment vars

 - Globally in the playbook